 Finally, if you're planning where to retire, the Jamaica Pond neighborhood in Boston is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in MA, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 86.0% of the neighborhoods in Massachusetts.
 If you are considering retiring to Massachusetts, this is a good neighborhood to look at.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Jamaica Pond neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Jamaica Pond neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 100.0% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 More residents of the Jamaica Pond neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.
 What is interesting to note, is that the Jamaica Pond neighborhood has a greater percentage of residents born in another country (47.6%) than are found in 96.9% of all U.S. neighborhoods.